Divyanshu-Bhatt/EE2100-Matrix-Theory/Assignment10/Assignment10.md

 \begin{bmatrix} 0\\\0\\\ -1\end{bmatrix}
 $$

-On swapping the last 2 rows and performing Row Substitutitons, we get:
+On swapping the last 2 rows and performing Row Substitutions, we get:

 $$
 \begin{bmatrix} 3  & -2 & -1 \\\ 0  & 1  & -1 \\\ 0  & 0  & 0\end{bmatrix}